cyanide126/SimpleTodo/README.md

 ## Notes
 Here are some of the challenges I encountered:
 1. I had trouble understanding the RecyclerView adapter while following the tutorial, so I spent some time reading the documentation.
-1. I initially couldn't get the button to align to the bottom of the screen because I didn't check the align_parent.
+1. I initially couldn't get the button to align to the bottom of the screen because I didn't enable magnet.
 1. The app kept on crashing, but I didn't know I had to look Logcat until later.
 ## License